infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Locations.md

-# Environment
+# Locations
 ---
-Whenever you enter a new area, words will fade in saying "Library", "Home", or %!^#\*! for subconsciousness areas
+Whenever you enter a new area, words will fade in saying "Library", "Home"?

-Enters to entrance of school, it is surrounded by water, cross a bridge to get to the school

 ### School peripherals
-The gate with cherry blossoms
-leads into the school building
+School Gate

 ### School building
 School built like a fuckin castle, surrounded by water, to both prevent escape and suicide